scaleoutsystems/fedn/docs/serverfunctions.rst

 4. **Monitor Logs**:

-   Logs from your ``ServerFunctions`` implementation can be viewed on the Studio dashboard under the "Logs" section.
+   Logs from your ``ServerFunctions`` implementation can be viewed on the Scaleout Edge dashboard under the "Logs" section.

 Notes
 -----

-- **Beta Usage**: Custom server functionality is available in beta starting from FEDn 0.20.0.
 - **Documentation**: Refer to the full APIClient documentation for more details on connecting to your project:

   https://docs.scaleoutsystems.com/en/stable/apiclient.html

-This modular interface enables you to integrate your specific server-side logic into your FEDn federated learning pipeline.
+This modular interface enables you to integrate your specific server-side logic into your Scaleout Edge federated learning pipeline.